stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 ### Model Persistence

-Although the OBJ loader and new indexed builder are relatively efficient loading the model is now quite slow (even on decent hardware).
-We could attempt to optimise the code but this is usually very time-consuming and often actually counter-productive (i.e. complexity often leads to bugs).
+Although the OBJ loader and indexed builder are relatively efficient, the process of loading the model is now quite slow.
+We could attempt to optimise the code but this is usually very time-consuming and often results in complexity, leading to bugs and code that is difficult to maintain.

 Instead we note that as things stand the following steps in the loading process are repeated _every_ time we run the demo: